 The North Face is one of the biggest names in the outdoor industry.
 Their gear and apparel has been tried and tested in some of the toughest conditions in the world.
 In an attempt to keep climbing those icy peaks for years to come, they’ve started to turn towards more sustainable materials.

-Classic puffers like the Down Sierra 3.0 Jacket use recycled waterfowl down that conform to the Global Recycled Standard.
 The ThermoBall Eco collection takes TNF’s proprietary, lightweight insulation and produces it using recycled materials.
-This results in apparel like the ThermoBall Eco Parka that has all the benefits of down with a more eco-conscious means of producing premium warmth.
+This results in apparel like the ThermoBall Eco Hoodie and Parka, with all the benefits of down and a more eco-conscious means of producing premium warmth.

 Patagonia, in addition to being one of the biggest mountaineering brands in the world, also happens to produce some of the most ethically sourced, and ethically made gear and apparel out there.
 Their brand carries the Bluesign seal of approval and uses recycled materials in a large number of their products.
 They’re also well known being Fair Trade Certified Sewn.
 This means sustainability goes beyond the materials, to the people making the clothes, ensuring a living wage and safe working conditions.

 Columbia is well-known for its dedication to sustainability and ethical means of production.
-The men and women’s OutDry Ex Alta Peak Down Jacket feature classic puffer detailing and waterproof protection.
+The OutDry Ex Alta Peak Down Jacket features classic puffer detailing and waterproof protection.
 The 700-fill power down is Responsible Down Certified meaning the down in the jacket was ethically sourced from suppliers who don’t practice live-plucking and forced feeding.

 Save the Duck might not be a huge name in the outerwear industry, but when it comes to sustainability they are making a name for themselves as one of the most eco-friendly brands.
 Their products are 100% animal-free, and instead of using goose down to warm their jackets, they’ve developed a technology called PLUMTECH that is warmer, more breathable and lighter than down, without having to touch a single animal feather.